431 Concord Road

 Harassment denies an individual dignity and respect and may take on different forms.
 It includes, but is not limited to:

-If an individual has welcomed sexual advances or other harassing conduct (whether sexual or otherwise) by active participation in or encouragement of such activity, he or she should specifically inform the alleged harasser if such conduct is no longer welcome in order for any subsequent conduct to be deemed unwelcome.
+If an individual has welcomed harassing conduct by active participation in or encouragement of such activity, he or she should specifically inform the alleged harasser if such conduct is no longer welcome in order for any subsequent conduct to be deemed unwelcome.
 However, failure to give such notice in no way prevents the college from taking appropriate corrective and/or disciplinary action against the alleged harasser for his or her behavior.

 Although illustrative, the above summary of prohibited behavior is not meant to be all inclusive.
 Rather, any form of inappropriate discriminatory, intimidating, or harassing behavior by employees, students, or other individuals associated with Davidson College may subject an individual to corrective, disciplinary, and/or other appropriate action, up to and including dismissal, as applicable.